-DUBLIN – The most solid conclusion that can be drawn from Immunic Inc.’s phase II trial of IMU-838 in hospitalized COVID-19 patients is that a reduction in the need for invasive ventilation is no longer a useful endpoint for studies of COVID-19 drugs.
+DUBLIN – The most solid conclusion that can be drawn from a phase II trial of IMU-838 in hospitalized COVID-19 patients is that a reduction in the need for invasive ventilation is no longer a useful endpoint for trials of COVID-19 drugs.

 The study randomized 233 hospitalized patients with moderate disease to receive either a twice daily dose of IMU-838 (vidofludimus calcium), an oral dihydroorotate dehydrogenase (DHOD) inhibitor, or placebo, over a 14-day treatment period.
 The primary endpoint was the proportion of patients without any need for invasive ventilation at any point throughout the 28-day study.

 The efficacy of the drug on this measure was not evaluable, however, due to the trial’s extraordinarily low event rate.
-Of 204 participants analyzed, less than 1% of those enrolled required ventilation during the study, which, trial sponsors Immunic Inc., noted, was in marked contrast to the relatively high rates of ventilation reported in the first COVID-19 wave in early 2020.
+Of 204 participants analyzed, less than 1% of those enrolled required ventilation during the study, which, trial sponsor Immunic Inc. noted, was in marked contrast “to the relatively high rates of ventilation reported in the first COVID-19 wave in early 2020.”
 The outcome was consistent with other recent third-party trials, the company added.

-Much has changed in the interim, however.
 The trial protocol allowed for physician’s choice of standard of care therapy.
-That, combined with the clinical experience developed in managing patients over the past 12 months, was the study’s undoing in terms of establishing efficacy on the main endpoints.
-Any therapy with an emergency use authorization, apart from hydroxychloroquine, was permitted.
-About 20% of study participants received antiviral therapies, Muehler said, while about two-thirds received dexamethasone or other corticosteroids.
+That, combined with the clinical experience developed in managing patients over the past 12 months, was the study’s undoing.

 The study, which was conducted in 20 centers in the U.S. and Europe, also failed to demonstrate any difference between IMU-838 and placebo on two key secondary endpoints, 28-day survival and the need for ICU care.
 Immunic again attributed these outcomes to very low event rates.
 The 28-day mortality rate on the trial was less than 2%, while less than 4.5% of trial participants were admitted to ICU.

-Some investors weren’t inclined to wait.
-The stock (NASDAQ:IMUX) was off by about 20% during trading on Feb.
+Investors took a less sanguine view.
+The stock (NASDAQ:IMUX) was off by 17% during premarket trading Feb.
 17. A final analysis of the full dataset involving 223 patients is expected in the second quarter.

-IMU-838 has the same immunomodulatory mechanism as Aubagio (teriflunomide), an oral drug marketed by Paris-based Sanofi SA, which has attained blockbuster status in multiple sclerosis.
-Both target DHOD, a mitochondrial enzyme involved in pyrimidine biosynthesis.
-The two molecules mediate their anti-inflammatory effects by selectively hitting rapidly dividing cells, such as immune effector cells during inflammation, leading to reductions in interleukin 17 (IL-17) and interferon-gamma production.
-Immunic claims IMU-838 offers a superior safety profile than Aubagio, which can cause liver toxicity in a small number of patients.
-It plans to start a phase III trial of IMU-383 in MS by the third or fourth quarter.
+IMU-838 has the same immunomodulatory mechanism as Aubagio (teriflunomide), a drug marketed by Paris-based Sanofi SA, which has attained blockbuster status in multiple sclerosis on the basis of its oral dosing and its benign side effect profile.
+Its target, DHOD, is a mitochondrial enzyme involved in pyrimidine biosynthesis.
+The drug selectively affects rapidly dividing cells, such as immune effector cells during inflammation, leading to reductions in interleukin 17 (IL-17) and interferon-gamma production.